Fonta1n3/FullyNoded/Docs/QandA.md

 #### Question : My transaction still says 0 confirm?

-Answer - You can set a mining fee target in `settings`, if you want it to be confirmed quickly adjust this setting accordingly.
+You can set a mining fee target in `settings`, if you want it to be confirmed quickly adjust this setting accordingly.
 Otherwise all transactions are `replace by fee` enabled in FN.
 To bump the fee simply tap the transaction and you will see a button for bumping the fee.
 If FN does not hold a signer for the wallet and the node can not sign then FN will allow you to export the new transaction as a `psbt` which you will need to pass back to your signer and broadcast again as utilizing `rbf` means you create an entirely new transaction.

 #### Question : Any suggestion about this problem?
 All the username, password, and onion address are OK<br/>
 <img src="https://i.ibb.co/WFpFtXm/err-network-conn.jpg" alt="err-network-conn" border="0" width="200">

-Answer - Force quitting FN and rebooting `tor` on your `node` always works.
+Force quitting FN and rebooting `tor` on your `node` always works.
 Sometimes Tor can get "stuck" especially if your node's machine has gone offline or been put to sleep.

 #### Question : How do I troubleshoot connection issues over Tor between FN and Bitcoin Core Nodes on a Mac?

-Answer - Here are some [common issues and fixes](https://github.com/Fonta1n3/FullyNoded#troubleshooting).
+Here are some [common issues and fixes](https://github.com/Fonta1n3/FullyNoded#troubleshooting).
 You can troubleshoot Tor issues on the mac by opening a terminal and running `open /usr/local/var/log/tor.log`, read the Tor log and make sure there is nothing obvious going wrong there, most common Tor issues revolve around permissions, ensure your `HiddenServiceDir` has the correct permissions by running `chmod 700 <HiddenServiceDir>` where `HiddenServiceDir` represents the path to your `HiddenServiceDir` that is specified in your `torrc` file, your `torcc` file can be found at `/usr/local/etc/tor/torrc`.
 The Bitcoin Core log can be helpful too, however you must have the `debug=tor` line added to your `bitcoin.conf` file.
 Then you can run `open ~/Library/Application Support/Bitcoin/debug.log`

 **You are also better off launching Tor as a service**<br/>
 1. first ensure tor has stopped